 What are the filing fees for a professional corporation?

-The basic fee to file the Articles of Incorporation is $150 unless you opt for expedited service, which costs $100 more.
+Fees change over time, so check the Illinois Secretary of State website for the most recent fee schedule.
 Filing fees can be paid online or by cashier’s check, certified check, or money order if filing by mail.

 Do I need a lawyer to form a professional corporation?